Vet who took down alleged club shooter: ‘I reached up and did what I had to do’ - NewsBreak

 Fierro said that the family was at the Colorado Springs LGBTQ club to watch a drag show.
 He says he began treating the wounded shortly after taking down the alleged gunman.

 The shooting left five dead and 18 wounded.
-Suspected shooter Anderson Lee Aldrich, 22, faces murder and hate crime charges after allegedly unloading a semiautomatic AR-15 rifle on the nightclub.
+Suspected shooter Anderson Lee Aldrich, 22, faces murder and hate crime charges after allegedly firing a semi-automatic AR-15 rifle at patrons in the nightclub.

 “You trained to do that in combat, not out for a night on the town,” Berman said to Fierro during the interview.